Litigation Guardians and Family Law

 Once a person has been appointed as a litigation guardian or case guardian, the person is bound by the court rules and must do everything required to be done by the party.
 They may also do anything which the party may do for the benefit of the party.

 The litigation guardian must obtain proper legal advice and carefully consider any proposed resolution of the matter.
-This may include participating in alternative dispute resolution
+This may include participating in alternative dispute resolution.

 The court may order that the costs of the litigation guardian be paid by a party or from the income or property of the person for whom the litigation guardian is appointed.

-Documents which are required to be served on a party who has a litigation guardian must be served on the person’s litigation guardian or, if no litigation guardian has been appointed, on a person who is eligible to be the person’s litigation guardian under the court rules.
-If there is no one who fulfills either of those criteria, on an adult who has the care of the person, including a person in charge of a hospital or nursing home that has the care of the person.
+Documents that are required to be served on a party who has a litigation guardian must be served on the person’s litigation guardian or, if no litigation guardian has been appointed, on a person who is eligible to be the person’s litigation guardian under the court rules.
+If there is no one who fulfils either of those criteria, on an adult who has the care of the person, including a person in charge of a hospital or nursing home that has the care of the person.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.